Watch the author walk through the problem step-by-step

 This is obviously a terrible solution for scale (and you might say so to your interviewer to keep them from itching), but it's a good starting point that will allow us to incrementally solve those problems as we go.

-When users make Websocket connections to our Chat Server, we'll want to keep track of their connection with a simple hash map which will map a user id to a websocket connection.
+When users make Websocket connections to our Chat Server, we'll want to keep track of their connection with a simple in-memory hash map which will map a user id to a websocket connection.
 This way we know which users are connected and can send them messages.

 To send a message:

-- User sends a sendMessage message to the Chat Server.
+User sends a sendMessage message to the Chat Server.

-- The Chat Server looks up all participants in the chat via the ChatParticipant table.
+The Chat Server looks up all participants in the chat via the ChatParticipant table.

-- The Chat Server looks up the websocket connection for each participant in its internal hash table and sends the message via each connection.
+The Chat Server looks up the websocket connection for each participant in its internal hash table and sends the message via each connection.

 3) Users should be able to receive messages sent while they are not online (up to 30 days).